Reference 11 — Vertex roles and aggregation¶

-Status: draft, v1, 2026-05-03.
-New material — generalizes the “vertex is unspecified beyond its API contract” remark from 02-graph-model.md §what the protocol does NOT specify into a worked-out taxonomy of the kinds of things a path can name, plus the rules for fronting multiple physical sources or sinks behind one logical address.
-Audience: anyone designing a non-trivial graph topology; anyone wondering whether a “shared canvas” should be modeled as streamed bytes, a state-mirror, or both at once; anyone implementing a forwarder that joins several transports behind one path.
+Topic: the kinds of thing a path can name, and the rules for fronting several physical sources or sinks behind one logical address.
+This generalizes the rule that a vertex is unspecified beyond its API contract (02-graph-model.md §the graph imposes no shape) into a taxonomy of implementation patterns plus the addressing patterns that compose them.
+Audience: anyone designing a non-trivial graph topology; anyone deciding whether a shared canvas is streamed bytes, a state mirror, or both at once; anyone implementing a forwarder that joins several transports behind one path.
 Prerequisites: 02-graph-model.md, 03-addressing.md, 04-communication-flows.md, 07-host-embedding.md.

 The vertex-facade principle¶